ebinBuddha/FLAG/README.md

 To get to run you'll be asked a some things:

-1. ***Path to flags/ folder***: this is the path (relative or absolute) to the folder containing the flags.
-E.g. if you saved your /flag/-compliant collection in `C:\myflags\`, this path should contain a folder called `flags` where all the nations' folders are in turn contained.
-Write therefore `C:\myflags\flags` or the equivalent relative path in the prompt.
+1. ***Path to flags/ folder***: this is the path (relative or absolute) to the folder containing the /extraflags/.
+E.g. if you saved your local copy in `C:\extraflags\`, this path should contain a folder called `flags` where all the nations' folders are in turn contained.
+Write therefore `C:\extraflags\flags` or the equivalent relative path in the prompt.

 ```
-C:\myflags\
+C:\extraflags\
     |- flags    <------ you need to write the path to here
         |- Afghanistan
         |- Albania